agama-project/agama-project.github.io/docs/user/reference/cli.md

    stop - do not reboot and the Agama backend continues running.

    reboot - reboot into the installed system.
+This value is the default.
+It can be overriden by setting the inst.finish kernel command-line argument.

    halt - halt the installed machine.

    poweroff - power off the installed machine.

-  Default value: `reboot`

 ## `agama monitor`

-Monitors the Agama service
+Continuously monitors the Agama service until it finishes

 **Usage:** `agama monitor`

+## `agama status`

+Prints the current state of the installation (e.g., waiting, blocked, running, or finished)

+**Usage:** `agama status [OPTIONS]`

+###### **Options:**

+* `--format <FORMAT>` — Specify in which format status will be shown

+  Default value: `text`

+  Possible values:
+  - `json`:
+    json format suitable for machine processing
+  - `text`:
+    textual format that is optimized to be read for humans, can change in future and can be localized